How to Get Bad Smells Out of Leather

 2. Clean the leather with a leather cleaner

 Again, pay attention to the type of leather you have and the manufacturer's care instructions.
 Some leather cleaners, like Leather Honey Leather Cleaner, are safe for genuine leather, faux leather, bonded leather and even rubber and plastic.
 But others are designed only for genuine leather or only for faux leather.
+If you're trying to get a bad smell out of suede, use Leather Honey Suede & Nubuck Care Kit.

 To clean your leather to remove the odor and smell, first do a spot test in a discreet area.
 If everything is good (and with Leather Honey, it should be) apply the leather cleaner to a lint-free cloth, moistening the cloth completely.
 Then wipe down your leather, concentrating on soiled or especially fragrant areas.
 You should not need to scrub or rub harshly; in fact, that won’t help remove the odor and may damage the leather’s surface.
 Allow the leather to completely dry, then reassess the situation — it’s very likely that the odor has been completely eliminated.
 If some bad smells still linger, you can attempt another cleaning.